someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 from resotoclient import ResotoClient
 ```

+This is the import section of our app.
+In it we import libraries that other people have written and made available to us.
+Imports typically happen at the beginning of a file.
 These two lines import the `streamlit` and `resotoclient` libraries into our project.
 In our first import we use the `as` keyword to give Streamlit a shorter name.
 This way we can use `st` instead of `streamlit`.
 In the second line instead of importing all of `resotoclient` we tell Python to only import the `ResotoClient` class.

 ```python
 resoto = ResotoClient(url="https://localhost:8900", psk="changeme")